trntv/apis-list/apis/mixpanel/mixpanel.md

 # MixPanel
 Maintains a custom datastore that queries your data in a fast, scalable, and reliable manner.
 On top of that datastore is user-friendly web application which lets you visualize the data you have sent.
 Analytics for mobile and web which helps you analyze the actions people take in your application.
-Mixpanel was built to give you an answer about your product&#x27;s usage
+Mixpanel was built to give you an answer about your product's usage

 ##  🔗 Links
 **Docs / Website**: https://developer.mixpanel.com/docs/implement-mixpanel